SRAVAN01220/EV_MARKET_-DATA-ANALYTICS-/README.md

 ## How to Use

 - You can run the SQL queries on your EV market database after adjusting table/column names as needed.
-- Use the CSV dummy data to practice data visualization or analytics.
+- Use the CSV data to practice data visualization or analytics.
 - Extend queries for deeper analysis or reporting.

 ---